bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

     <i>Rain, coffee, cough hee, and rain.</i>
 </p>

 Not to say that "how did I get here?" is a particularly bad question.
 In fact, it is an excellent question.
-Here are some other decent questions I've had recently:
+Here are some other decent questions I've asked recently:

 - why would you keep a scary doll, complete with a mini wooden seat, in your guest bedroom?
 - why is tumblr's gif file size limit so damn small?